-- Rule # 1 is lock it.
+- ٠ - Some Important General Safety Tips include: - Rule # 1 is lock it.
 Lock your car.
 Lock your dorm room door when you leave.
 Lock your dorm room door and windows when you are sleeping.
 Lock up your valuables.
 Lock It!!!
 Get in the habit. - Be aware of your surroundings. - Have a plan for the different situations.
 Awareness + common sense + early planning = best protection. - Do not make yourself a target for robbery or attack.
 Do not carry large amounts of cash.
 Refrain from pulling out large amounts of cash or sitting or standing and counting your cash. - Report any suspicious activity to Campus Security by calling 864.977.7777. - If your cell phone has GPS, make sure it is always "on." - Always tell someone, or better yet, several people where you will be and what time you are going to return. - Do not hitchhike and do not talk to strangers. - Put the Campus Safety and Security phone number 864.977.7777 on speed dial or favorites in your phone. - Make sure Student Engagement has your correct and current contact information on file.

-Access to Campus Facilities, including Campus Residence
+Access to Campus Facilities, Including Campus Residences

 The Campus Safety and Security Office of North Greenville University takes many steps to ensure the safety of our students while on campus.
-This includes but is not limited to the locking, securing, and unlocking, and opening of buildings.
+This includes but is not limited to the locking, securing and unlocking, opening of buildings.